sannonaragao/HiperBoot/README.md

 ```
 ---

-To see a runnable implementation, visit the [example project repository](https://github.com/sannonaragao/hiberboot-example/).
+Did I remember to invite you to check out a cool, runnable example?
+I'm not entirely sure, so just in case I didn't: You're warmly invited to explore the [example project repository](https://github.com/sannonaragao/hiberboot-example/).
+It's waiting for you to dive in!

+Also, if you find the project intriguing or useful, don't forget to leave a ⭐ on [this repository](https://github.com/sannonaragao/hiperboot/).
+Your star would be a great encouragement for us to continue improving!

+---

 ## License